scalabridgelondon/scalabridgelondon.org/curriculum.md

 There are two options for learning via ScalaBridge:

-1. For someone new to programming we have developed the curriculum described below.
+1. For someone new to programming we have developed the curriculum described below, which we call the Foundations curriculum.

 2. More experienced developers work on [projects](/projects/).

-, with a clear idea of what they want to learn, we can work together to come up with material that meets your goals.
-Just beaware that creating training material is a lot of work, and our capacity to do this is limited.
-If you want to go this route, please email us to discuss.

 ## Curriculum Goals